Thoroughly Modern Millie (musical): Synopsis

 In 1922, Millie Dillmount arrives in New York City from Salina, Kansas.
-Determined to become a success, she tears up her return ticket ("Not for the Life of Me").
-Bobbing her hair, she assumes the modern look of a "flapper" ("Thoroughly Modern Millie").
-But she is quickly mugged on the streets of New York, losing her hat, scarf, purse and a shoe.
-In a panic for someone to help her, she trips bypasser Jimmy Smith, a handsome, carefree young man who makes his way through life on whims and wits, who promptly lectures her on why she needs to head back home: she is just another girl full of false hopes who doesn't belong in the big city.
+Determined to be successful, she tears up her return ticket ("Not for the Life of Me").
+She bobs her hair for a modern "flapper" look ("Thoroughly Modern Millie").
+She is soon mugged, losing her hat, scarf, purse and a shoe.
+Seeking help and in a panic, she trips bypasser Jimmy Smith, a handsome, carefree young man who goes through life on whims and wits.
+He lectures Millie on why she should return home: she is just another girl with false hopes who does not belong in the big city.
 Almost taking his advice, she changes her mind and yells after him, "Who needs a hat?
 Who needs a purse?
 And who needs YOU, mister whoever-you-are?!" and soon takes a room at the Hotel Priscilla for Single Women ("Not For the Life of Me [reprise]").

-A week later, Millie is confronted by the hotel proprietress, the mysterious and sinister Mrs. Meers, a former actress who now works for a white slavery ring in Hong Kong, kidnapping pretty unsuspecting orphan girls and shipping them to the Orient, which she has just done to Millie's hall mate, Ethel Peas.
+A week later, Millie is confronted by the mysterious and sinister Mrs. Meers, the hotel proprietress.
+A former actress, Meers now works for a white slavery ring in Hong Kong, kidnapping orphaned girls and shipping them to the Orient, which she has just done to Millie's hall mate, Ethel Peas.
 Mrs. Meers declares that Millie "has two minutes to pack, or find her things on the street!"
-But then Millie meets the wealthy Miss Dorothy, who wants to learn how the poorer half lives ("How the Other Half Lives"), and wants a room in the Hotel Priscilla.
-Millie, seeing this as a way to get her rent paid, suggests that Miss Dorothy can room with her until she can find her own, but only if Miss Dorothy pays the rent.
-Mrs. Meers comes out of her office, saying Millie can get a rent extension, and Miss Dorothy can take the "nice, sunny room that just become available, right next to Millie's."
-When Millie asks what happened to her old neighbor, Ethel, Mrs. Meers says she got an acting job in the Orient.
-Millie and Miss Dorothy then go up to their rooms, tap dancing to get the elevator to start.
+Millie then meets the wealthy Miss Dorothy, who wants to learn how the poorer half lives ("How the Other Half Lives"), and asks to rent a hotel room.
+Millie suggests Miss Dorothy can room with her until another room become available, but only if Miss Dorothy pays the rent.
+Mrs. Meers says Millie can get a rent extension and Miss Dorothy can take room next to Millie's that just became available.
+When Millie asks what happened to Ethel, the former occupant, Mrs. Meers claims she got an acting job in the Orient.